 b.
 Recharge Expenses: In addition, the recharge unit should be advised to make changes for future project costs or recurring charges as appropriate.

 c.
 Payroll expenses: UPAY or online expense transfer (OPTRS) must be used for all payroll cost transfers.
 If payroll charges are adjusted using UPAY/OPTRS all related benefit charges will be adjusted systematically by the payroll system and posted to the General Ledger.
 PAFs should be corrected for future charges as required.
 If a UPAY/OPTRS is prepared for a period that has already been reported on a PAR, the original PAR should be updated to reflect the UPAY/OPTRS adjustment.
 If the Controller’s Office approves using a financial journal to move payroll expenses (e.g., during the Adjustment Period following an award’s expiration date), the department will also be required to make the corresponding benefit and PAR adjustments.
 If a UPAY/OPTRS is used this will automatically calculate and post the benefit adjustments and these changes will also be reflected on the PAR if the original PAR for the reporting period has not been issued.
-Also see the process for requesting a late payroll transfer after 120 days.
+Please refer to the High Risk Direct Retros (Late Payroll Cost Transfers) Involving Federal Funds Exception Request Procedures page for requesting a late payroll transfer after 120 days.

 Use of a financial journal may be a more appropriate action when the number of vouchers or other transactions is significant enough that doing a "lump sum" financial journal is far more efficient – for example, correcting a missing flex field on multiple FedEx vouchers.

-Note: overhead will be adjusted automatically every night for any direct cost transfers processed during the month.
+Please note: overhead will be adjusted automatically every night for any direct cost transfers processed during the month.
 Do not process a financial journal to adjust overhead.
-If you have questions about overhead please contact Contracts & Grants Accounting.
+If you have questions about overhead please contact CGAawards@berkeley.edu.

-(Note: Documentation to support the transfer must include / or reference appropriate documents that provide support for the transfer.)
+Please note: Documentation to support the transfer must include / or reference appropriate documents that provide support for the transfer.

 a.
 Typographical error